High Availability

 In a Cisco Catalyst SD-WAN overlay network that has multiple Cisco SD-WAN Controllers, each tunnel interface in a Cisco IOS XE Catalyst SD-WAN device establishes control connections to two Cisco SD-WAN Controllers.
 This default behavior provides controller redundancy, so there is no need to configure affinity.

 In the topology that is shown in the figure above, there are three Cisco SD-WAN Controllers in Data Center DC-1, all of which belong to default controller group 0.
 A Cisco IOS XE Catalyst SD-WAN device selects two Cisco SD-WAN Controllers, which are identified as its assigned Cisco SD-WAN Controllers.
 Each tunnel interface of the Cisco IOS XE Catalyst SD-WAN device connects to these assigned Cisco SD-WAN Controllers.
-When a tunnel interface connects to its assigned Cisco SD-WAN Controller, that tunnel interface is said to be in equilibrium.
+When a tunnel interface connects to its assigned Cisco SD-WAN Controllers, that tunnel interface is said to be in equilibrium.

 Note